 £8,750ADD TO BASKET MORE PHOTOS

-Made circa 1868 by Elkington & Co.
-This spectacular, Antique Victorian Silver Plated Centrepiece Suite with matching Plateaus, features a stag, a doe, a giraffe and an ostrich all standing under palm trees.
+Made in 1868 by Elkington & Co. this spectacular, Antique, Victorian, Silver Plated Centrepiece Suite with matching Plateaus, features a stag, a doe, a giraffe and an ostrich all standing under palm trees.
 This was most likely commissioned by a family with Anglo - African connections.
 The main centrepiece is 27" (69cm) tall with a diameter of 23" (59cm).
 The two smaller ones are 19" (48cm) tall and 14" (36cm) in diameter.

 Hallmarked In 1892